Katherine Strandburg analyzes arguments for and against greater transparency in the algorithmic decision-making that increasingly affects us all.

 They add that most decision subjects lack the ability to falsify the input data used in algorithms, such as age, prior arrests, or test scores; also, the true values of such variables are essentially unalterable.
 Even putting those hurdles aside, without knowing precisely how the different variables are weighted, especially in a complex machine learning–based algorithm, subjects would still find gaming them difficult.

 Changing one’s conduct, they say, is the most likely scenario to alter data input.
-But if the proxies used in decision making are well connected to the desired criteria, they explain, “gaming” may not be a bad thing—for example, when a consumer alters her spending habits in order to bolster her credit score before seeking a mortgage.
+But if the proxies used in decision making are well connected to the desired criteria, they explain, “gaming” may not be a bad thing—for example, when consumers alter their spending habits in order to bolster their credit scores before seeking a mortgage.

 The co-authors also stress that even machine learning–based algorithms rely on human input; if the design is flawed, a computer will merely execute the problematic algorithm flawlessly.
 Strandburg expresses concern that the growing complexity of algorithmic processes makes it difficult for decision makers themselves to understand what’s going on.
 “It’s now possible for a decision maker to say, ‘Well, we’ll just use this algorithm, and it’s a trade secret,’ or ‘We can’t disclose it because it’s so complicated.’… I read a lot of the old literature on explanations and why they’re such a big deal in due process, and part of it is that individuals deserve the explanation.
 But part of it also is that giving the explanation forces the decision maker to justify why they’re doing it.”